johnsonjh/fl256/README.md

 the _fl256 CLA/CTA/LO_ document.

-Our Contributor License Agreement, Copyright Transfer Assignment, and Loyalty Oath is intended to ensure, forever, the integrity of any tool distributed under the **OX153MkI**.
-As such, it is a non-negotiable eternally binding legal instrument, by which the contributor grants the "_The fl256 Authors_" a perpetual, world- and universe-wide, non-exclusive, free-of-charge, zero-royalty, forever irrevocable, persistent, irrevocable, absolute, unalterable, and completely unlimited license, as well as a complete and total reassignment of copyright and ownership, allowing _The fl256 Authors_ to reproduce, redistribute, sub-license, re-license, or otherwise fully control the contribution, in it's entirety, including any works which may be later derived from the contribution.
-The document also includes a Loyalty Oath, intended to formally and authoritatively finalize the total acceptance of, and assure eternal adherence to, the principles and values embodied by the **The Oxford 153
-Entitlement: Mark I**.
+Our Contributor License Agreement, Copyright Transfer Assignment, and Loyalty Oath is intended to ensure, in perpetuity, absolute integrity of all tools distributed under the **OX153MkI**.
+As such, it is a non-negotiable, eternally binding legal instrument, by which the contributor grants the "_The fl256 Authors_" a perpetual, world- and universe-wide, non-exclusive, free-of-charge, zero-royalty, forever irrevocable, persistent, immutable, absolute, unalterable, and completely unlimited license, as well as a complete and total reassignment of copyright and ownership, allowing "_The fl256 Authors_" to reproduce, redistribute, sub-license, re-license, or otherwise fully control the contribution, in it's entirety, including any works which may be later derived from the contribution.
+The document also includes a Loyalty Oath, intended to formally and authoritatively finalize the total acceptance of, and assure eternal adherence to, the principles and values embodied by the **The Oxford 153 Entitlement: Mark I**.

-A complete copy of _fl256 CLA/CTA/LO_ will be furnished to any potential contributor.
-We encourage that all potential contributors completely understand the _fl256 CLA/CTA/LO_, and recommended seeking guidance from qualified legal council well-versed in such matters, who can offer any necessary assistance and clarification if any questions arise during the reading of the _fl256 CLA/CTA/LO_ document.
+A complete copy of _fl256 CLA/CTA/LO_ will be furnished upon request to any potential contributor.
+We encourage that all potential contributors completely understand the _fl256 CLA/CTA/LO_.
+It this furtherore recommended to seek guidance from qualified legal council well-versed in such matters, who would be qualified to offer any necessary assistance or clarification, if any questions were to arise during your review of the _fl256 CLA/CTA/LO_ document.
+Unfortunately, we can not, and will not, answer any inquiries regarding the content of the _fl256 CLA/CTA/LO_ document iself.